jflot/practicals/README.md

 You will be working in you scratch directory and not in your home directory.
 The path to your scratch directory is stored in the variable $CINECA_SCRATCH: to see it, use the command `echo $CINECA_SCRATCH`; to go there, use `cd $CINECA_SCRATCH`.

-Start an interactive session: `qsub -I -l select=1 -X -A train_metage17 -q R712694` (if it does not work, try without the queue name: `qsub -I -l select=1 -X -A train_metage17qsub -I -l select=1`).
-Check that X11 forwarding works also in the interactive session using `xeyes`).

 Use the `cat > build_deps.sh` command to create a file called _build_deps.sh_ and open it for writing.
 Then copy/paste the following script into that file:
 ```#! /bin/bash
 module load profile/advanced